tc558111/fc/README.md

-See the Wiki for details
+See the Wiki for more details